poprer656sad/cookieharvester/README.md

 abck cookie harvester. only works when there isnt a queue.

-download and extract everything to a folder of your choice: run 'npm install' run 'npm start' run python script (ide, cmd, your call)
+download and extract everything to a folder of your choice:\n run 'npm install'\n run 'npm start'\n run python script (ide, cmd, your call)\n

 it will save cookies to a cookies.json if you have proxies, load it into proxies.txt